c-toolbox/C-Play/README.md

 - Use the [Build FFMPEG and MPV Guide](./docs/guides/build/dependencies/BUILD_MPV_AND_FFMPEG.md) guide to build FFmpeg and MPV with JACK+portaudio support.

-- Install optional libraries such as NDI and Poppler, for PDF support, either through installers or using vcpkg.
+- Install optional libraries such as NDI, OMT, and Poppler, for network video/audio and PDF support, either through installers or using vcpkg where available.

 - Configure C-Play with CMake.